gregpalmr/alluxio-spark-eks/alluxio/README.md

      alluxio-master-0       2/2     Running   0          70s
      alluxio-master-1       2/2     Running   0          70s
      alluxio-master-2       2/2     Running   0          70s
+     alluxio-proxy-5x5v7    1/1     Running   0          70s
+     alluxio-proxy-h5249    1/1     Running   0          70s
+     alluxio-proxy-pjnjm    1/1     Running   0          70s
      alluxio-worker-ktrx7   0/2     Running   0          70s
      alluxio-worker-wwp7z   0/2     Running   0          70s
      alluxio-worker-x2rkp   0/2     Running   0          70s

-If you see some pods stuck in the Pending status, you can view the log files for the pod to try to understand what might be keeping the pod from successfully running.
-Use the command:
+If you see some pods stuck in the "Pending" status, you can view the log files for the pod to try to understand what might be keeping the pod from successfully running.
+Use the commands:

+     kubectl describe pod --namespace alluxio alluxio-master-0

+or:

      kubectl describe pod --namespace alluxio alluxio-worker-x2rkp